Project Title:

 Akron Children’s Hospital

 Protein therapy provides a safer, and more permanent approach to treat diseases compared to other approaches for replacing deficient enzymes such as bone marrow transplantation, cell transplantation or gene therapy.
-Although the application of gene therapy is being widely explored in glaucoma and may have promising results, protein therapy may have many advantages over gene therapy as it uses well defined, precisely structured molecules, with defined optimal doses of the protein, and well-known biological effects.
+Although researchers are widely exploring gene therapy in glaucoma and it shows promise, protein therapy may offer many advantages.
+Protein therapy uses well-defined, precisely structured molecules, delivers optimal protein doses, and produces predictable biological effects.
 Furthermore, with protein therapy there is no need for viral carriers that increase the risk for inflammatory responses, toxicity, and cancer issues.